Biking the Rincon Mountain District (East)

 On the east district, bicycles are permitted on the 8 mile Cactus Forest Loop road, the 2.5 mile Cactus Forest Trail and our newest trail, the 2.8 mile Hope Camp Trail.

-*Hope Camp Trail* NEW - a 2.8 mile long trail that originates at the Camino Loma Alta Trail head, and travels east through the southwestern Portion of the Park's Rincon Mountain District (east) to the park's boundary approximately .2 miles south of Hope Camp.
+*Hope Camp Trail* - a 2.8 mile long trail that originates at the Camino Loma Alta Trail head, and travels east through the southwestern Portion of the Park's Rincon Mountain District (east) to the park's boundary approximately .2 miles south of Hope Camp.
 Beyond Hope Camp, the trail connects the Arizona Trail and continues south into the Rincon Valley.
 It is expected that the Hope Camp Trail will complete a popular bicycle loop on the east side of Tucson.
 (The Arizona Trail, via the Quilter Trail, into National Park Service Wilderness is not open to bicycles.)

 Cactus Forest Trail - from the north side of the two-way portion of the road, past the Lime Falls/Lime Kiln area to the junction with the one-way portion of the Cactus Forest Loop road again.
+Be advised this is a very thin trail with eroded sections that may make it dangerous for bikers and hikers alike.

 Cactus Forest Loop Road - a scenic route through the lower elevations of the Rincon Mountain District of the park.
 It is 8 miles in length and is paved, except for the spur road to Mica View Picnic Area.This road is open to all vehicles, pedestrians, and bicycles.